 The Department also welcomes students who wish to stay on for a fourth year at Ashoka and utilise the Ashoka Scholars Programme (ASP) to complete a Concentration, Minor or Second Major Equivalent in Sociology and Anthropology as well as those fourth years keen to expand their intellectual exploration through our course offerings beyond formal requirements.
-In your fourth year, the new requirements for major, minor and concentration will apply.
 Graduating as a Major student from the Department is required in order to write a thesis with the Department.